mcosta27/MDexciteR/README.md

 # MDexciteR
- This tutorial provides an introduction to the basic usage of MDexciteR in conjucntion with NAMD.
+ This repository provides the required files to perform simulations using the MDexciteR tool in conjucntion with NAMD.
  <br> <br>
  The lysozyme structure (PDB code 2lzt) was selected as a test case.
 The full description of the method is available in the manuscript "MDexciteR: Enhanced-Sampling Molecular Dynamics by Excited Normal Modes or Principal Components Obtained from Experiments" (INSERT LINK)
   <br> <br>